Are the looks from strangers different this morning?

 I’m only walking a few blocks down to the Pali to get ice cream.
 Vanilla, no chunks, for a man with a swollen face and bloody mouth.

-This morning as I was making crepes for breakfast when Rome, our kind host, came into the kitchen and in broken English said that there was a problem with Jonas, then she showed me his bloody clothes in a bag.
-He is the German doctor in the room next to us doing his medical internship here.
-We have become friends and enjoyed many conversations, a few drinks, walks, and a trip to the beach together.
+This morning I was making crepes for breakfast when Rome, our kind host, came into the kitchen.
+In broken English said that there was a problem with Jonas, then she showed me his bloody clothes in a bag.
+Jonas is the German doctor in the room next to us doing his medical internship here.
+We have become friends, enjoyed many conversations, a few drinks, walks, and a trip to the beach together.

-He got up and called on the hostel caretaker.
-They reported the incident to the police and also went to the hospital.
-He had a laceration on his upper lip and in his mouth they had to put in stitches to close it up.
+Jonas got up and called on the hostel caretaker.
+Roma reported the incident to the police and accompanied Jonas to the hospital.
+He had a laceration on his upper lip and in his mouth that required stitches.

 I have not felt unsafe in this city, but it did make me look around differently this morning.

-At mid-day Jonas emerged from his room dripping blood everywhere.
+At mid-day Jonas was back at our hostel but after only a short nap he emerged from his room dripping blood everywhere.
 Julia our other neighbor rushed him back to the hospital.
-It turned out that there were not enough stitches so they had to put in five more stitches.
-We stayed behind to help with the clean up.
+The hospital put in five more stitches.
+Trin and I stayed behind to help with the cleanup.
 We were no longer hungry for lunch.